 A poorly working or blown fuse might push your stereo into an on-off cycle which can be quite frustrating.
 A fuse can blow due to some electrical issue like an electrical short.

-Before you replace the fuse, it is important that you inspect the electrical system to ensure that there are no lingering issues.
+Before you replace the fuse, you must inspect the electrical system to ensure that there are no lingering issues.
 If the issue persists when the fuse is replaced, it will simply blow again.

 2. Loose Wires